 For a more in-depth exploration of the research process and evaluating sources, use INFOhio's Research 4 Success (R4S).
 R4S was designed for use with high school and first and second year college students.
 It breaks the research process down into six modules, each of which can be embedded within your learning management system.

 Use the tutorials, activities, and quizzes in Module 3 to help students distinguish between popular and scholarly sources, evaluate a source's credibility, and use information ethically.

 Learn more about how ISearch is different from other search engines and how to start using it in the classroom, while earning contact hours.
-Visit INFOhio Campus and find the ISearch for Inquiry class in the 6–12 Digital Content Learning Pathway and the ISearch for Teachers class in the Building Your Digital Curriculum with INFOhio OER Learning Pathway.
+Visit INFOhio Campus and find the ISearch for Inquiry class in the 6–12 Digital Content Learning Pathway and the ISearch for Teachers class in the High-Quality Instructional Materials for Each Child Learning Pathway.
 Find best practices for reading digital texts in the Reading on the Screen class located in the K–5 Digital Content Learning Pathway.